o3de/o3de.org/content/docs/userguide/set-wind-direction-node.md

 ---
-description: ' Use the Set Wind Direction node in the &ALYlong; &script-canvas; editor to set the wind direction. '
+description: ' Use the Set Wind Direction node in the Amazon Lumberyard Script Canvas editor to set the wind direction. '
 title: Set Wind Direction
 ---